 So much has changed, it’s been hard to keep up.

-Nowadays you see people just walking down the street in masks every day.
+Nowadays, people in Australia just walk down the street in masks every day.

-There’s been a run on P-2 masks, and nobody could find them around here for a while.
-November 2019 I didn’t even know what a P-2 mask was.
+There’s been a run on P-2 masks, and nobody could find them in Australia for a while.
+November 2019, most Australians didn’t even know what a P-2 mask was.

 The weather reports have gotten weird: